ryanmart00/ryanmart00.github.io/README.md

 The main challenge of this work is that the modified energy method used by Ifrim and Tataru at $L^2$ fails at high frequency below $s = -1/3$.
 To overcome this we use an infinite series of corrections.

 ## Harmonic Analysis and Differential Equations Seminar (UC Berkeley), Fall 2024
-	“Normal Forms, the Modified Energy Method, and an Extension,” Spring 2025
+	“Normal Forms, the Modified Energy Method, and an Extension,”
 Abstract: The method of normal forms was introduced to PDEs by Shatah, who used it to study the long time behavior of semilinear Klein Gordon equations and the method has been widely used in the context of semilinear problems.
 The modified energy method of Hunter, Ifrim, Tataru, and Wong extends the idea of normal forms to quasilinear problems.
 In this talk, we will discuss the method of normal forms, the related method of modified energy, and my recent work which extends these in a novel way.
 The aim is to give a selection of nonlinear PDEs which demonstrate in detail how these methods are used, why they work, and what gains they achieve.

 ## Erwin Schrödinger International Institute (University of Vienna), Summer 2024
 	“The Modified Energy Method for a Nonlocal Quasilinear Wave Equation”
 Abstract: In this talk I will focus on how the Modified Energy Method of Hunter-Ifrim-Tataru-Wong can be applied in situations where it is unclear what normal form transformation to use.
 We will use a nonlocal, quasilinear wave equation of Kirchhoff type, which I and Tataru have been working on to illustrate the method.
 In this problem the gain is an enhanced cubic lifespan for small initial data in.
 Previously smallness was only guaranteed on a quadratic time scale and depended on the initial data in.

 ## Harmonic Analysis and Differential Equations Seminar (UC Berkeley), Fall 2023